You don’t need a buyer yet. You need leverage.

 Frequently Asked Questions

-Because readiness creates leverage.
+• Because readiness creates leverage.
 Waiting transfers it to buyers.
-The earlier risk is addressed, the more control you retain.

-M&A Advisors and Investment Bankers run transactions.
-We prepare the business before a transaction process begins so execution holds.
+M&A Advisors and Investment Bankers run competitive processes, position the opportunity, and negotiate outcomes.
+Our role is to ensure the business is ready before that process begins — so valuation holds and execution is clean.
 Preparation and execution are different disciplines.

-No. It is business preparation aligned with how buyers evaluate risk and structure deals.
+No. It’s business preparation aligned with how buyers evaluate and structure deals.

 No obligation.
 No pressure.